Biden pushes education spending at stops in Virginia - WTMJ

 Associated Press

-YORKTOWN, Va.
-(AP) — President Joe Biden and the first lady traveled Monday to coastal Virginia to promote his plans to increase spending on education and children, part of his $1.8 trillion families proposal announced last week.
+PORTSMOUTH, Va.
+(AP) — President Joe Biden traveled Monday to coastal Virginia to promote his plans to increase spending on education and children, part of his $1.8 trillion families proposal announced last week.

-Biden and his wife, Jill, visited Tidewater Community College.
-The president has proposed $109 billion be spent to provide Americans with two years of tuition-free community college.
-He’s also seeking $62 billion for programs that could improve completion rates at community colleges and institutions that predominantly serve disadvantaged students.
+Visiting Tidewater Community College with first lady Jill Biden, the president discussed his $109 billion proposal to provide Americans with two years of tuition-free community college.
+He’s also seeking over $80 billion for Pell Grants to help college affordability and $62 billion for programs that could improve completion rates at community colleges and institutions that predominantly serve disadvantaged students.

+The president said that education was the key to the country’s dominance and that people needed classes beyond high school for the nation to be globally competitive.

+“When America made 12 years of public education universal in America in the early 1900s, it made us the best educated nation in the world,” Biden said.
+“The rest of the world has caught up to us.
+They’re not waiting.
+And 12 years is no longer enough to compete with the world in the 21st century and lead the 21st century.”

 The Bidens began their trip by touring a fifth grade class at Yorktown Elementary School.